apache/cloudstack-docs-rn/source/about.rst

 This feature is supported on the following hypervisors: XenServer, VMware, and KVM.

-The detailed instruction is provided in the CloudStack 4.3 Administration Guide.
+The detailed instruction is provided in the CloudStack |version| Administration Guide.
 See section 17.5.4.
 Service Monitoring Tool for
 Virtual Router.

 Custom Compute Offering